 Tiger salamanders have a healthy appetite and should not be overfed as they will become obese.
-Larva will take aquatic invertebrates such as brine shrimp, insects, small fish, and worms.
+The larva will take aquatic invertebrates such as brine shrimp, insects, small fish, and worms.

-Adults can be fed a selection of feeder insects such as crickets, earthworms, and wax worms, a selection of wild caught insects (be sure the area they are collected from is not sprayed with pesticides) and they can also be fed the occasional pinkie mouse.
+Adults can be fed a selection of feeder insects such as crickets, earthworms, and wax worms.
+You can also feed them a selection of wild caught insects (be sure the area they are collected from is not sprayed with pesticides) and they can be fed the occasional pinkie mouse.